 Emilio Vedova was the first international artist to occupy the central part of the studio building in 1964/65.
 Among other works, Vedova created his major painting installation Absurdes Berliner Tagebuch (Absurd Berlin Diary) (1964) here.
 The work was exhibited in 1964 at documenta III and in 1965 in the Haus am Waldsee in Zehlendorf.
 The artist endowed it to the Berlinische Galerie in 2002.

 The Brücke Museum was constructed by the architect Werner Düttmann on the neighbouring property in 1966/67.
 The central studio previously used by Vedova was divided into eight smaller studios in 1971/72, which were subsequently administered by the German Academic Exchange Service (DAAD) and the Kultursenat (Culture Senate) of Berlin.
 Renowned artists like Armando, Ouhi Cha, Jimmie Durham, Dorothy Iannone, Jean Robert Ipoustéguy, Emmett Williams, Zhu Jinshi and Qin Yufen had workspaces here.

 Well-known artists also worked in the west wing of the building in the 1980s and 1990s.
 Wolf Vostell (1932–1998), a co-founder of the Fluxus movement, was active from 1984 until his death in the former stone studio, in which the café is now located.
 After 1998, the DAAD made the former plaster studio facing the street available to, among others, the Canadian artist Jimmie Durham and his wife Maria Thereza Alves.

-Following the dismantaling and renovation from 2014-15, the Kunsthaus Dahlem is open since summer 2015 as an exhibition venue for postwar German modernisme from East and West Germany.
+Following the conversion and partial demolition of the studio building in 2014–2015, the Kunsthaus Dahlem opened in 2015 as an exhibition institution for post-war German modern art from East and West Germany.